 This summer the girls started their petition to make street harassment a crime by UK law.
 They are currently working with Plan UK on the ‘Crime not Compliment‘ campaign.

 In Masbate, Philippines, young artists took over one of the city’s unsafe alleyways and transformed it into an inclusive space through the use of street art.

 The girls aged between 13-18, part of the Safer Cities for Girls project, created their art on the theme of ‘being a girl champion.’

 “Girls can be heroes.
 We can change and save the world.
 We are strong and powerful.
 We do not need prince charming to save us,” said one of the girls involved.

 Safer Cities for Girls projects are currently running in 12 locations across the globe, giving girls a platform to discuss the issues they face and opportunities to provide input into the development of their cities.

 5. Chalk Back x Girls Get Equal

-For this year's 16 Days of Activism Against Gender-Based Violence*, Plan International’s youth-led campaign, Girls Get Equal is teaming up with Chalk Back to host awareness-raising events in their cities.
+For 16 Days of Activism Against Gender-Based Violence* in 2019, Plan International’s youth-led campaign, Girls Get Equal teamed with Chalk Back to host awareness-raising events in Kampala, Nairobi and Delhi.

-The events, to be held by Safer Cities for Girls groups in Kampala, Nairobi and Delhi, aim to use chalk art to encourage conversation around the issues of harassment and involve the public in finding solutions.
+The events were hosted by Plan International’s Safer Cities for Girls groups and used chalk art to encourage conversation around the issues of harassment and involve the public in finding solutions.

 “Chalk Back encourages young activists to come together and raise their voices.
 As girls, young women and LGBTIQ+ youth, we have put up with sexual harassment for too long.